AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ./evaluate-clusters.sh
 ```

-Calculating the clusters and the metrics can be time consuming and takes ~ 24 hours for all samples in the project.
+Calculating the clusters and the metrics can be time consuming and takes ~ 24 hours on a laptop for all samples in the project.
 To skip this step and only render the second report to look at cell types and marker gene expression, use the `skip_metrics=1` option:

 ```sh